Turbocharger vs. Supercharger – Which One’s Faster and More Furious

 Turbo vs Supercharger: Functionality Breakdown

-When comparing turbochargers and superchargers, it’s essential to understand their functionality and how they differ in boosting engine performance.
+When comparing supercharge vs. turbocharge, it’s essential to understand their functionality and how they differ in boosting engine performance.
 Here’s a look at their functionality:

 1. Turbos:

-• Turbos utilize engine exhaust to drive a turbine, which further drives a compressor, thus injecting more air into the engine.
+• Turbos use engine exhaust to drive a turbine, which in turn drives a compressor, thereby injecting more air into the engine.

 • Today, turbos can rev up to 200000 rpm, thus improving the performance of engines in modern cars.

-• The exhaust gases make turbos extremely efficient, reusing energy that would have otherwise been lost in the air.
+• The exhaust gases make turbos extremely efficient, as they reuse energy that would have otherwise been lost into the air.

 2. Supercharger: